ivanoff/Resume/README.md

 ### Projects and Products From Scratch
 - **AI Server**: A TypeScript microservice providing an API compatible with OpenAI and Claude for working with local LLM models through node-llama-cpp.
 - **Image Recognition Microservice**: A microservice that analyzes images using Moondream2 and responds to specific questions about their content.
+- **Search Microservice**: A microservice that provides a RESTful API for managing and searching text data, with built-in support for synonyms.
+It features endpoints for adding, updating, deleting, and searching text data.
 - **Email Microservice**: A microservice for managing SMTP configurations, email templates, and sending emails using various SMTP servers and templates.
 - **Antivirus Microservice**: A free, fully functional microservice with a client for antivirus file checking using ClamAV.
 - **Ships.trade**: A comprehensive online source of shipbrokers’ vessel listings, making it easy to find vessels and contact shipbrokers.